currinjs/CurrinJS/aio/README.md

 There are two types of content in the documentatation:

-* **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Angular platform.
+* **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Currin platform.
 API docs are generated directly from the source code.
 The source code is contained in TypeScript files, located in the `angular/packages` folder.
 Each API item may have a preceding comment, which contains JSDoc style tags and content.